Here's How Many Cases of Coronavirus There Are Worldwide Right Now

 The COVID-19 pandemic continues to sweep the globe.

 Ultimately, knowledge is power when it comes to protecting yourself and preventing the spread of coronavirus.
-As hospitals expand capacity and gather needed equipment and supplies, public health experts and government officials want you to do your part to keep yourself and others safe and help slow the spread of the infection.
+As hospitals expand capacity and gather needed equipment and supplies for current and future outbreaks, public health experts and government officials want you to do your part to keep yourself and others safe and help slow the spread of the infection.

 Obviously you should also understand how coronavirus spreads.
-According to the most recent Morbidity and Mortality Weekly Report from the CDC, COVID-19 spreads from person-to-person predominantly via respiratory transmission—essentially, coming into contact with respiratory droplets from the coughs and sneezes of those who are infected.
+According to the most recent Morbidity and Mortality Weekly Report from the CDC, COVID-19 spreads person-to-person predominantly via respiratory transmission—essentially, coming into contact with respiratory droplets from an infected person who coughs, sneezes, or even talks too close to you.
 Touching a surface or object with the virus on it and then touching your own mouth, nose, or eyes is another potential source of transmission.

 Although SARS-CoV-2 (the cause of COVID-19) has been found in the feces of people with COVID-19, little is know about whether the virus in stool is infectious, says the CDC.
 However, it adds, the risk of transmission from feces is believed to be low.
 Likewise, according to the US Food and Drug Administration, the potential for the virus to be passed along through blood and blood products is unknown, although the agency notes that respiratory viruses are not know to be transmitted via blood transfusions.